Australia's proposal to relax lending rules may not spur credit growth

 The Royal Commission was mostly centered on wealth management but it also recommended that the credit law should not be amended.
 Under the proposed changes, responsible lending obligations will still apply on small amount credit contracts and consumer leases, where the rules will actually be tightened.
 Banks will still need to comply with the Australian Prudential Regulation Authority's lending standards but they will now rely on information provided by borrowers, who will be more accountable for providing accurate information.

-"As we learnt to our cost during the GFC [global financial crisis], weaker lending standards mean people will be loaded up with as much debt as possible.
-There is significant profit to be made in pushing borrowers to the edge," said Fiona Guthrie, CEO of Financial Counselling Australia, in a Sept.
-25 statement.
+"As we learned to our cost during the [global financial crisis], weaker lending standards mean people will be loaded up with as much debt as possible.
+There is significant profit to be made in pushing borrowers to the edge," Fiona Guthrie, CEO of Financial Counselling Australia, said Sept.
+25.

 Australia and New Zealand Banking Group Ltd. CEO Shayne Elliott was reluctant to forecast an increase in lending from any changes to the responsible lending law.
 At the bank's Oct.
 29 earnings call he said that even if the responsible lending legislation is removed, "it makes the operational aspects of it easier but it doesn't fundamentally change our risk appetite."